MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 > - If devices will update to Android 10, then migrate devices off device administrator management.
 > - Move existing Android device administrator devices to Android Enterprise work profiles.
 For more information, see [Move Android devices from device administrator to work profile management](../enrollment/android-move-device-admin-work-profile.md).

-These Android devices are personal or BYOD (bring your own device) devices that can access work or school email, apps, and other data.
+These Android devices are personal or BYOD (bring your own device) devices that can access organization email, apps, and other data.

 #### Administrator tasks: Android device administrator